-It is particularly important to keep giving your baby regular fluids, according to what she can keep down.
-If the vomiting persists, give her small quantities of liquid, more often.
-For example, you can give her 5 to 15 ml (1 tsp. to 1 tbsp.) of breast milk or oral rehydration solution every 5 to 15 minutes.
-Once your baby is feeling a little better, gradually increase the quantities, so long as she can keep her food down.
+For example, you can offer 5 to 15 ml (1 teaspoon to 1 tablespoon) of breast milk or oral rehydration solution every 5 to 15 minutes.
+Once your baby is feeling a little better, gradually increase the quantities, according to her tolerance.